 To use this method, add 1/2 cup of milk, sour cream, or grated cheese to your chili.
 You can find milk, cheese, and sour cream in the dairy aisle at your local grocery store.

 Another way to make your chili thicker and creamier is by adding a thickening agent such as cornstarch.
 This will help to add body and texture to your chili.

-To use this method, add 1 tablespoon cornstarch to 1/2 cup of cool water combine to remove grainy texture then add to your chili.
+To use this method, add 1 tablespoon cornstarch to 1/2 cup of cool water and combine to remove the grainy texture then add to your chili.
 Give it a good stir and a further 15 minutes of cooking for a hearty slow cooker chili.